05 Apr Accra Talks Youth Employment and The Future of Work

 If you enjoyed reading this article, consider sharing it so that others can find it!
 To get more inspiring contents like this in your inbox subscribe to our mailing list.

-Quantum Leap Career Fair 2019 photographs by Brother Media Production
+Quantum Leap Career Fair 2019 photographs by Brothers Media Production

 Tom-Chris Emewulu is the Founder & President of SFAN.
 He is an education enthusiast, entrepreneurship and career coach, a consultant at Mastercard Foundation, Seedstars Ambassador for Ghana, and an aspiring Venture Capitalist.